ScottLogic/blog/_posts/2026-04-29-Building-an-AI-Powered-Exploratory-Tester.md

 - **Pre-execution test plans**: Before testing begins, the tool generates a risk-prioritised plan document for human review.
 It doesn't feed into execution; its value is as an audit trail and a comparator for post-run analysis.
 - **Run analysis**: Automated post-run summary covering budget utilisation, infrastructure issues, rate limiting pressure, cross-role duplicate findings, and coverage gaps.

 Everything is tuneable via `settings.json` per app profile.
-The [README](https://github.com/Trimble006/exploratorytester) covers the full configuration surface.

 ---